 Detroit meets Charlotte in a home-and-home series starting the Tuesday after the All-Star weekend at The Palace.

-Tags: Andre Drummond Brandon Jennings Chauncey Billups Detroit Pistons Greg Monroe Joe Dumars John Loyer Josh Smith Kawhi Leonard Kentavious Caldwell-Pope Maurice Cheeks NBA New Rasheed Wallace Tiago Splitter Tim Duncan Tony Parker Will Bynum
+Tags: Andre Drummond Brandon Jennings Chauncey Billups Detroit Pistons Greg Monroe Joe Dumars John Loyer Josh Smith Kawhi Leonard Kentavious Caldwell-Pope Maurice Cheeks NBA News New Rasheed Wallace Tiago Splitter Tim Duncan Tony Parker Will Bynum